ygd/ygd.github.io/_posts/2015-12-14-why-i-switch-from-wordpress-to-jekyll.md

 ## Conclusion

-At the end I think Jekyll is a more techy solution of a blog then WordPress.
+At the end I think Jekyll is a more techy solution of a blog than WordPress.
 Some host providers have a 1-click-install option for WordPress and there are tons of WordPress tutorials.
 By the way, both of the blog engines are well documented.

 Not everyone is using Git or version control at all. they just want a website with as low as possible effort.
 Clean code, version control and a smooth workflow (code wise) have low priority.
 For those people WordPress is fine.
 For the rest I would recommend to try out Jekyll.